 The noise team's enforcement powers cover all types of domestic amplified noise, as well as barking dogs.
 In some cases where we cannot take formal action eg living noise, with your permission we can pass on your details to other services such as mediation.

-It's unlikely we can take action for noise coming from children playing, loud footsteps or where sound proofing is a factor.
+We cannot take formal action for noise coming from children playing, loud footsteps or where sound proofing is a factor.
 For these type of issues our Mediation Service can be of help.

 If the noise isn't contained within a domestic residence, you can call Police Scotland on 101.